tlee817/amex-credit-score-classification/README.md

 ### Disclaimer

-All dataset records in this repository are synthetic and do not represent real individuals, accounts, or financial activity.
-Predictions are for demonstration only and should not be used for actual credit decisions.
+All dataset records in this repository are synthetic and do not represent any real individuals, accounts, or financial activity.
+This project is intended solely for educational purposes.
+All model outputs and predictions are for demonstration only and must not be used for actual credit evaluation or decision-making.

 ### Project Components

-- **Predict From Existing Data** : This page is for exploring credit scores of existing customers.
+- **Predict From Existing Data** : This page is for exploring credit scores of existing customers

-  Enter or pick a customer ID to:

-  1. See a list of matching customers.
-  2. Select one to view their monthly financial timeline.
-  3. Generate a credit standing prediction (Poor / Standard / Good) for each month with probability indicators.

-- **Predict From New Data** : Use this when evaluating a hypothetical or newly onboarded customer by filling out a short form (age, income, debts, counts of cards/loans, etc.).
+- **Predict From New Data** : Use this when evaluating a hypothetical or newly onboarded customer by filling out a short form
-- **ml_pipeline_notebook** : Consists of the machine learning pipeline from data preprocessing to model training & evaluation.
+- **ml_pipeline_notebook** : Consists of the machine learning pipeline from data preprocessing to model training & evaluation

 ## 👩🏽‍💻 **Setup and Installation**